Where is Kanu now?

 The studios not only cater for photo shoots, they also have video production facilities and an in-house music studio.

-In 2015, Kanu created his own football team called Papilo FC which was solely funded by the former footballer but he sold what he called his ‘pet project’ in 2018 in order to channel his finances to his youth football academy.
+In 2015, Kanu created his own football team called Papilo FC which was solely funded by the former footballer but he sold what he called his ‘pet project’ in 2018.

 His wife Amara Kanu is a fitness guru and author of a book called ‘Healthy Living’.